Local college student says package went missing after shipping from Shreveport USPS

 “They showed me pictures and it was reported people took the shoes out the box,” Ali said.

-KTBS reached out to the post office on this issue.
+KTBS reached out to the Post Office on this issue.

-"If a package is stolen by someone outside of the post office then inspection services investigates the matter.
+U.S. Postal Inspector Silvia Torres provided the following statement: "If a package is stolen by someone outside of the post office then inspection services investigates the matter.
 If it’s stolen by a postal employee then the inspector general investigates."

 Inspection services are continuing this investigation, but Ahmad says a lesson was taken away from this incident.